 With strokes and lines, the artist weaves a reflection that asks questions about everything that revolves around the very act of drawing.
-The gesture is "straightforwardly" approached in a self-reflexive investment approach where the artist's attention and energies are directed to simultaneously produce and reflect on the drifts of the drawn line and of the mind in the creative activity.
-Thus questions arise: what dictates or influences the path of the hand led by a simple pencil?
+The gesture is "straightforwardly" approached through a self-reflexive investment.
+Thus questions arise: what dictates or influences the path of the hand lead by a simple pencil?
 Is it the eye or the hand that observes and tries to reproduce what it sees?
 Is it the body which, through its feelings, animates and influences the mechanical gesture and which summons the hand to draw relentlessly?

-Recent experiments in drawing the wilderness of Carillon Island represent a turning point for the artist by bringing out the notion of unpredictability in her practice.
-By following the rhythms of the landscape and the generous forest of the island and, in part, by a drawing made in situ - the gesture of drawing becomes disoriented, lost, surprised and revived at every moment.
+Recent experiments in drawing the wilderness of Carillon Island represents a turning point for the artist by bringing out the notion of unpredictability in her practice.
+By following the rhythms of the landscape, the generous forest and in part by a drawing made in situ - the gesture of drawing becomes disoriented, lost, surprised and revived at every moment.